 As Christians, we give our time, spiritual gifts and money generously and joyfully to the activities and ministries of the local church in response to Jesus’ generosity, and to help more people meet Jesus.

 If you would like to become a church member, the process is very simple.
-Please speak to Nick or contact the church office on 0116 286 3145.
+Please speak to Phil, Nick or Pam or contact the church office on 0116 286 3145.

 You will be contacted to arrange a convenient time for you to meet with two of the church leaders to have an informal and friendly talk about: